 Men generally try to portray a strong, unemotional front.
 However, men are just as likely to suffer from depression as women.
 In fact, over 6 million men struggle with depression in the United States every year.
 Yet, their struggles tend to be different than the symptoms faced by women.
 Still, these symptoms damage relationships, impair a work performance, and interfere with his ability to make decisions and think clearly.
-Additionally, men account for a shocking 75 to 80 percent of suicides in the United States, leaving family members and friends emotionally devastated and full of unanswered questions.
+Additionally, men account for a shocking 75-80% of suicides in the United States, leaving family members and friends emotionally devastated and full of unanswered questions.

 Dealing With Depression